appsmithorg/appsmith-docs/setting-up-appsmith/aws-ami.md

 ![Login Page](../.gitbook/assets/aws-login-page.png)

 ## Step 7: Find Application Credentials
-There are two options for obtaining your application credentials:
+By default, Appsmith boots up with default user credentials that allow you to login without needing to sign up.
+There are two options for obtaining these credentials.

 ### Option 1: Find Credentials By Checking The System Log On The AWS Cloud Console (EC2)